Written by Pujita Mohta, a grade 7 student in Mumbai

 Taj Mahal was built by Shah Jahan in Agra, India in a memory of his beloved wife, Mumtaz Mahal, who died while giving birth to their 15th child in 1631.

 This stunning monument was once white as snow.
-Its in its original condition; unspoilt. white beauty had always been fascinating.
+Its pristine white beauty had always been fascinating.
 Unfortunately, it has begun to turn yellowish-green.

 Let’s find out why